 The temptation is to just write as much as you can to fit into your sell sheet.

 Instead, I recommend you use bullet points, shorter paragraphs, subheads, customer quotes and call out sections to break up the text and give some life to your design.

 Now is your time to ask for the sale – don’t be shy.

-Make a special call out box just for your call to action.
+Make a special callout box just for your call to action.
 It should draw the eye immediately.
-Make it another colour, bold the text, give it space, whatever you have to do to draw the eye.
+Make it another color, bold the text, give it space, whatever you have to do to draw the eye.

 As I mentioned briefly earlier, if your product is physical then demonstrating is a very wise move.
 Doing it remotely might even be impossible.

 You can send samples and literature but closing the sale via in-person demonstration is always going to be more effective.